Leak: Types

-Some industrial plants, especially chemical and power plants, have numerous fluid systems containing many types of liquid or gas chemicals, sometimes at high temperature and/or pressure.
-An example of a possible industrial location of a leak between two fluid systems includes a leak between the shell and tube sides in a heat exchanger, potentially contaminating either or both fluid systems with the other fluid.
+Some industrial plants, especially chemical and power plants, have numerous fluid systems containing many types of liquid or gaseous chemicals, sometimes at high temperature and/or pressure.
+An example of a possible industrial location of a leak between two fluid systems is a leak between the shell and tube sides in a heat exchanger, potentially contaminating either or both fluid systems with the other fluid.
 A system holding a full or partial vacuum may have a leak causing inleakage of air from the outside.
+Leakage of even small jets of superheated steam can be extremely dangerous because of the high temperatures and large amounts of energy released within confined spaces.

 Hazmat procedures and/or teams may become involved when leakage or spillage of hazardous materials occurs.
 Leaks while transporting hazardous materials could result in danger; for example, when accidents occur.
-However, even leakage of steam can be dangerous because of the high temperature and energy of the steam.

-Leakage of air or other gas out of hot air balloons, dirigibles, or cabins of airplanes could present dangerous situations.
+Leakage of air or other gas out of hot air balloons or dirigibles, can be dangerous.
+Leakage from pressurized cabins of airplanes or spacecraft can cause breathing difficulties to the occupants.

+Low-pressure chronic leaks of air, rainwater, or melting snow are a common problem in architecture, affecting residential, commercial, and industrial structures.
+Very small openings in roof or wall cladding can admit large amounts of water over time, especially if wind-driven by storms.
+Because water can travel long distances horizontally due to surface tension and capillary action, it can migrate to places far removed from the original ingress location.
+Electronic Leak Detection (ELD) may be required to find elusive pinhole or hidden seam leaks.
+Because leaks can cause water damage and extensive growth of mold, major lawsuits among building tenants, owners, builders, architects, consultants, and suppliers can ensue.
+During the design phase, considerable effort is often devoted to prevention of air and water leaks through building envelopes, sometimes including full-scale mockups subjected to testing in specialized wind tunnels.

-A leak could even be inside a living body, such as a hole in the septum between heart ventricles causing an exchange of oxygenated and deoxygenated blood, or a fistula between bodily cavities such as between vagina and rectum.
+A leak can occur inside a living body, such as a hole in the septum between heart ventricles.
+Major leaks of blood, known as aneurisms, can cause sudden unexpected death, if not immediately treated.